arjans/mta-subway-cli/README.md

 MTA Subway CLI
 ==============
-This is a simple command line interface to the MTA Subways.
+This is a simple command line interface to the NYC MTA Subways.
 The jist of it is you can do something like ```subway.rb york north``` and you'll get the next few subway times for York Street Northbound.

 The one caveat is that you have to generate a stops.csv file from MTA's Open Subway data.
 This is necessary as parsing through ~5MB of data each run is not reasonable. generateStops.rb faciliates generating a concise CSV file (stops.csv) containing only the stop times necessary for you.